 C. Clark, N. Strudler, and K. Grove (2015).
 Comparing Asynchronous and Synchronous Video vs. Text Based Discussions in an Online Teacher Education Course.
 Journal of Asynchronous Learning Network, Vol. 19, Issue 3.

 In this research, the authors compared a text-based discussion (TBD) versus a video-enabled discussion (VED) platform in terms of their support for distance learning experiences.
 The VED platform allowed the teachers and students to participate in synchronous video chat (similar to Google Hangouts) as well asynchronous video-based discussions (similar to Vialogues) and interact with each other.
 The assessment measures included surveys and interviews about the students' conceptions of peer and teacher presence during the course of study.
 And the conclusions are both synchronous and asynchronous video discussions can contribute to improved social and teaching presence.
 Although the research did not compare the impacts of synchronous versus asynchronous video discussion models, it's obvious that the hybrid of the two improves learning experiences significantly.

-Below are a few quotations from the paper, which I think are important for us to think about their implications for re-designing Vialogues:
+Below are a few quotations from the paper, which I think is important for us to think about and their implications for a potential re-design of Vialogues:

 ... all areas of social and teaching presence were higher for the VED than for the TBD.